Congyuwang/tasker/README.md

 #### `WorkingDirectory`: string

-Working directory for the path.
+The working directory for the task.

 ⚠️Requirement: must point to a valid (existing) directory.